8. Associate Posts and Comments with User

 [action] Update your

-to include the logic aroundcurrentUser
+navbarto include the logic aroundcurrentUser:

-<ul class="nav navbar-nav navbar-right"> {{#if currentUser}} <li><a href="/logout">Logout</a></li> {{else}} <li><a href="/login">Login</a></li> <li><a href="/sign-up">Sign Up</a></li> {{/if}}</ul>
+<ul class="nav navbar-nav navbar-right"> {{#if currentUser}} <li><a href="/logout">Logout</a></li> {{else}} <li><a href="/login">Login</a></li> <li><a href="/sign-up">Sign Up</a></li> {{/if}}</ul>Now in any route we can set currentUser equal to req.user which will either be { _id: <<ID>> } or null.

 [action] Update the

-app.get('/', (req, res) => { const currentUser = req.user;> Post.find({}) .then((posts) => res.render('posts-index', { posts, currentUser })) .catch((err) => { console.log(err.message); });});
+app.get('/', (req, res) => { const currentUser = req.user;> Post.find({}) .then((posts) => res.render('posts-index', { posts, currentUser })) .catch((err) => { console.log(err.message); });});[challenge]

 Refactor the code block above to be async/await.